Ideograph (rhetoric): Examples

-While rhetorical critics identify these terms as ideographs, political leaders viewed each other’s terms as "glittering generalities,” as Lincoln first identified his opponent's words.
+While rhetorical critics identify these terms as ideographs, political leaders viewed each other's terms as "glittering generalities," as Lincoln first identified his opponent's words.

 In addition to practitioners, corporate marketing and political consulting use key terms in this way, concentrating on the image and branding of terms.
 For example, Frank Luntz tests audience reaction to certain words or phrases using dial technology, a mechanism which instantaneously shows moment by moment reactions to speeches or presentations.
-This research has been extremely beneficial to his clients, as they can utilize ideographs as "trigger words" in an advertising campaign.
+This research has been extremely beneficial to his clients, as they can use ideographs as "trigger words" in an advertising campaign.

 Importance

 There are three primary ways in which the concept of the ideograph is important to rhetorical critics.
 First, it suggests a way of studying political ideology using concrete instances of language use.
 By showing how looking at specific uses of key words and phrases in political language reveal underlying ideological commitments, McGee offers a concrete method for understanding the highly abstract concept of ideology.

 Second, the definition of the ideograph makes clear that the rhetorical study of a term is different from a legal, historical, or etymological study of a term.
 Unlike other perspectives that focus on how a term has changed over time, a rhetorical study of a term focuses on the forces involved in the creation of these meanings.
 In short, a rhetorical study of a term is the study of the use of that term in practice.

 This leads to a third key aspect of what the concept of the ideograph offers to rhetorical critics.
-McGee notes that the study of a term must not, and should not, be limited to its use in “formal discourse.”
+McGee notes that the study of a term must not, and should not, be limited to its use in "formal discourse."
 Instead, the critic is much more likely to gain a better understanding of an ideograph by looking at how it is used and depicted in movies, plays, and songs, as well as how it is presented in educational texts aimed at children.
-This moves the study of ideology beyond the limits of social philosophy or even political discourse as traditionally conceived (i.e., “great speeches by great men”).
+This moves the study of ideology beyond the limits of social philosophy or even political discourse as traditionally conceived (i.e., "great speeches by great men").

 Cultural variability

 "An ideograph is a culturally biased, abstract word or phrase drawn from ordinary language, which serves a constitutional value for a historically situated collectivity."

 There exists a culturally-specific understanding in each culture about what an ideograph means.
 Ideographs in rhetoric are culturally specific but recur inter-culturally; meaning the understanding of one ideograph can be used and interpreted differently across cultures.
-The idea may be different from culture to culture, but this doesn’t mean some aspects won’t be the same in one or more cultures.
-Such as the concept of femininity that exists cross-culturally to define ideas about women, yet one can expect these ideas from culture to culture.
+The idea may be different from culture to culture, but this doesn't mean some aspects won't be the same in one or more cultures.
+For example, the concept of femininity that exists cross-culturally to define ideas about women, yet one can expect these ideas to vary from culture to culture.